-Students who find it necessary to withdraw from MA, BA, BS or Certificate program during a regular academic term must officially withdraw from all classes.
+Students who find it necessary to withdraw from a M.A. program during a regular academic term must officially withdraw from all classes.
 Students must procure an Add/Drop form from the Office of Admissions and Records, complete the form, including the required signature(s), and return the completed form to the Office of Admissions and Records.
 Students who do not officially withdraw from classes will automatically be given a grade of F (failure) by the professor(s).
 Failure to withdraw officially, therefore, may lead to future problems in transferring credits to other graduate institutions or when applying for readmission.
 Students who follow the proper procedures in withdrawing, due to justifiable personal circumstances, will be classified as having withdrawn in good standing.
-The tuition refund policy will be observed in cases of official withdrawal from MA, BA, BS or Certificate programs.
+The tuition refund policy will be observed in cases of official withdrawal from a M.A. program.